evertonstz/pynps/README.md

 53 ) PSV | PCSB00743 | EU   | UPDATES | Shovel Knight | 120.8 MiB
 Enter the number for what you want to download, you can enter multiple separated by commas:
 ```
+`I cropped the output because it returned 53 results`
 ******
 If you just wanna everything related to God of War in all systems (psp, psv, psx and psm)?
 Sure, you can omit "-c/--console" and it will assume you want every gaming system:
 >$ pynps "god of war"